Gajdascz/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-The Odin Project Rock Paper Scissors game in JavaScript.
+The Odin Project Rock Paper Scissors game using HTML, CSS, Flexbox, and JavaScript.